 The type and severity of aphasia depends on the precise location and extent of the damaged brain tissue.
 Aphasia can range from mild—where a task like retrieving the names of objects is difficult—to severe—where any type of communication is almost impossible.

 Broca’s aphasia is also referred to as nonfluent or expressive aphasia.
 This type of aphasia can be very frustrating, as a person with Broca’s aphasia knows what he or she wants to say, but is unable to accurately produce the correct word or sentence.
 Expressing language in the form of speech and writing will be severely reduced.
 The person may be limited to short “telegraphic” statements, with words like “is” or “the” left out.
-People who are diagnosed with severe Broca’s aphasia may benefit from an augmentative and alternative communication (AAC) device.

 Persons diagnosed with Wernicke’s aphasia are unaware that the words they are producing are incorrect and nonsensical.
 He or she may have severe comprehension difficulties and be unable to grasp the meaning of spoken words, yet may be able to produce fluent and connected speech.
 Reading and writing are often severely impaired as well.

 Global aphasia, as the name suggests, refers to widespread impairment.
 This is the most severe form of aphasia and usually occurs immediately after a stroke in patients who have experienced extensive damage to the brain’s language area.
 A person with global aphasia loses almost all language function and has great difficulty understanding as well as forming words and sentences.
 People who are suffering from global aphasia may only be able to produce a few recognizable words, understand little or no spoken speech, and be unable to read or write.